12 Reasons Construction Companies Fail (And How to Avoid Each One)

 You know exactly what I’m talking about if you own or operate a construction company.
 It is beyond difficult to build a successful construction business, and yet far easier to fail.
 Having owned multiple construction companies, I am speaking from experience.
 It took several years of iteration and learning before I finally figured it out.

 You can avoid making the same mistakes most of us make early on.
-In this article, I’ll give you an inside look at the primary reasons why construction companies fail.
-Implement the outlined principles below to ensure that your company thrives in the top 4% of businesses in the construction industry.
+In this article, I’ll give you an inside look at the 12 primary reasons why construction companies fail and how to avoid each one.
+Implement the principles below to make sure your company thrives in the top 4% of businesses in the construction industry.

-Construction companies, general contractors, and specialty contractors universally face the same eight problems.
+Construction companies, general contractors, and specialty contractors all face these same problems.
+The ones who survive aren’t necessarily better builders.
+They’re better business operators.

 Here’s why construction companies fail: